HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

     channel on Slack, @-mentioning requested reviewers that haven't yet reviewed the PR.

-5)  The PR is considered *approved by the DCP** if either
+5)  If either

-    a)  all reviewers approve of the PR or
+    a)  all reviewers approve of the PR without conditions or

-    b)  two weeks have passed since step 1 and there are no binding reviews requesting changes.
+    b)  two weeks have passed since step 1 and there are no binding reviews requesting changes,

+    merge the PR.
+You are done unless any of the approvals are conditional.
+A conditional approval is one that's dependent on successful testing using one of the strategies mentioned in `Review process overview_`.
+If testing fails, a reviewer may request amendmends to your changes.
+These requests are made as comments to the original, now merged PR.
+Open another PR with the requested amendmends and start at step 1.

-6)  Otherwise, if this is a PR against the `metadata-schema`_ or `schema-test-data`_ repositories and a reviewer requests that you first update the DCP/2 system design specifcation first, close this PR and proceed with step 2 in section `Changing the HCA metadata schema`_.
+6)  If a reviewer requests that you first update the DCP/2 system design specifcation or standard operating procedures first, suspend work on this PR and open another PR against the `dcp2`_ repository.
+Start at step 1 there.
+Once that PR has been approved, update this PR branch with any follow-up changes resulting from the `dcp2`_ PR review process and resume this PR at step 1.

 7)  Otherwise, respond to every review comment either by making a source code change that you think appropriately addresses the comment or by replying